-Director Victor Halperin’s haunting 1932 74-minute horror movie White Zombie is all too cheaply made and mostly poorly acted.
-But it is a vintage classic none the less thanks to its exotic sets, eerie atmosphere, strange music and weird images, plus Bela Lugosi at his best, with a little help from Madge Bellamy.
-It is notable as the first feature length zombie film, the archetype and model for all the zombie movies that followed.
+Director Victor Halperin’s haunting 1932 74-minute black and white horror movie White Zombie is all too cheaply made and mostly poorly acted.
+But it is a vintage classic none the less thanks to its exotic sets, eerie atmosphere, strange music and weird images, plus Bela Lugosi at his best, with a little help from Madge Bellamy as the heroine.

 Lugosi stars as Murder Legendre, evil voodoo master and satanic king of the zombies down Haiti way.
-He supplies workers for the local sugar mills and lures away a beautiful young woman called Madeleine Short (Madge Bellamy), who has newly arrived there to wed bank employee Neil Parker (John Harron) and transforms her into a zombie.
+He supplies workers for the local sugar mills and lures away a beautiful young woman called Madeleine Short (Madge Bellamy), who has newly arrived there to wed her fiancé, bank employee Neil Parker (John Harron), and transforms her into a zombie.

 Most strikingly, the film begins with Chant, a composition of wordless vocals and drumming, created by Universal Studios employee Guy Bevier Williams, a specialist in ethnic music.

-American Securities produced the film and it was released by United Artists.
+Victor and Edward Halperin Productions and Amusement Securities Corporation produced the film and it was released by United Artists.

 White Zombie was filmed in 11 days in March 1932.
 Much of it was shot on the Universal Studios lot, re-using props and scenery from their horror films, and the rest at Bronson Canyon.
 The small budget necessitated night-time filming.
 Set designer Ralph Berger used the sets of the great halls from Dracula (1931), pillars and a hanging balcony from The Hunchback of Notre Dame (1923), the dark corridors from Frankenstein (1931) and chairs from The Cat and the Canary (1927).
 No wonder it looks great!